yjp20/prism/docs/guides/01-mocking.md

 ### The "Decision Engine"

-The response Prism decides to give can be figred out with this decision flow diagram.
+The response Prism decides to give can be figured out with this decision flow diagram.

 ![](../../packages/http/docs/images/mock-server-dfd.jpeg)